-5(a) Proceedings may be suspended or terminated without the imposition of provisional measures or countervailing duties, if undertakings are accepted under which:
+5(a) Proceedings may1 be suspended or terminated without the imposition of provisional measures or countervailing duties, if undertakings are accepted under which:

 (1) the government of the exporting country agrees to eliminate or limit the subsidy or take other measures concerning its effects; or (2) the exporter agrees to revise its prices so that the investigating authorities are satisfied that the injurious effect of the subsidy is eliminated.
-Undertakings shall not require price increases greater than the amount of the subsidy.
+Price increases under undertakings shall not be higher than necessary to eliminate the amount of the subsidy.
 Price undertakings shall not be sought or accepted from exporters unless the importing signatory has first (a) initiated an investigation in accordance with the provisions of Article 2 of this Agreement and (b) obtained the consent of the exporting signatory.
-Undertakings offered need not be accepted, for example if the number of actual or potential exports is too great, if monitoring would be too difficult, if the potential for violation or evasion is high, or if their acceptance is impractical for other reasons.
+Undertakings offered need not be accepted if the authorities of the importing signatory consider their acceptance impractical, for example if the number of actual or potential exports is too great, or for other reasons.